 As Mike, Reed was the level-headed patriarch of the Brady family, doling out words of wisdom with a kindly tone and fatherly hugs at the ready.
 In real life, Reed, a classically-trained actor, was a homosexual who kept his private life under wraps, a not uncommon occurrence at the time due to fears the revelation would impact ongoing career success.

-READ More: Billy Graham
+READ More: Kate Moss

 “Here he was, the perfect father of this wonderful little family, a perfect husband,” Henderson told ABC News in 2000.
 “He was an unhappy person. … I think had Bob not been forced to live this double life, I think it would have dissipated a lot of that anger and frustration.”
 While many on set knew of Reed’s life away from the set, it was never discussed openly.
 “I had a lot of compassion for him because I knew how he was suffering,” Henderson said of Reed, adding that she believed coming out was not a possibility due to the era they were in.
 “I don’t think The Brady Bunch could have existed at that time with the public knowing that Robert Reed was gay.
 I just don’t think they would have bought it.”